 all other authorities –

 We all belong to a certain family.
-Nobody else is part of our family.
-When we think of someone born into a wealthy family, this can mean
+When we think of someone born into a wealthy family,

-extremely rich, and we are now under His authority and are also in authority.
+extremely rich, and we are now under His authority (Gal 4,1-7).

-God the Father has given Jesus all His authority, and Jesus has in turn given
+God the Father has given Jesus all His authority, and Jesus in turn has

 reason Paul called us the body of Christ, the physical embodiment of our Lord on earth.
 The second coming of Christ will mark the beginning of His eternal